Protecting Your Child from Respiratory Syncytial Virus (RSV)

 Conclusion

-Keeping your newborn safe from RSV is a collective effort.
-By understanding the virus, recognizing its symptoms, and utilizing available preventive measures, you can significantly reduce the risk of severe illness in your child.
-For more information, don’t hesitate to speak with your healthcare provider or refer to the RSV Fact Sheet available through our resources tab.
-Your proactive approach can make a world of difference in your child’s health this RSV season.
+Protecting your newborn from RSV is a collective effort.
+By understanding the virus, recognizing its symptoms, and taking advantage of preventive options available in 2025–2026, you can significantly reduce the risk of severe illness in your child.
+For more information, speak with your healthcare provider or review the RSV Fact Sheet available in our resources section.